spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `hubploy deploy <deployment-name> hub staging`
 - `kubectl -n <deployment-name>-staging get svc proxy-public`

-The second command above will output the hub's ingress (indicated by "EXTERNAL-IP").
+The second command will output the hub's ingress, indicated by "EXTERNAL-IP".

-Now we need to make an entry in AWS Route53.
-The entry should map the DNS name associated with the SSL certificates to the ingress. [**EXPLAIN HOW TO DO THIS IN ROUTE53**]
+Now we need to make an entry in AWS **Route53**.
+The entry should map the DNS name associated with the SSL certificates to the ingress.